Clean your electric kettle in less than 30 minutes, so you always have perfect coffee and tea drinking.

 - Rinse well the inside of a pot.
 Do not allow the heating element or handle/buttons to come into contact with water.

-- Fill the kettle one last time with water and bring water to a boil.
-Dispose of it once again.
+- Fill the kettle with water and bring water to a boil.
+Then, dispose of it once again.

 - Wipe with a damp cloth on the outside.
 Polish it with a smooth, dry cloth if you can.

 If you see new build-ups or even better, repeat this process as part of a monthly cleaning routine.

 You may also use lemon juice, citric acid, baking soda, or flat soda to clean the inside of your kettle.
 Heat your chosen solution, let it stay for a few minutes, and gently scrub with a non-abrasive sponge or cotton cloth before washing and drying.
 Each approach differs in terms of time and volume.

 Cleaning An Electric Kettle With Lemon Juice Or Citric Acid